wso2/docs-is/en/docs/concepts/authentication/mfa-with-fido.md

 U2F focuses on the second factor experience and has the following key processes:

--   The user carries the U2F device with built-in support in web browsers.
+-   The user carries the U2F device with built-in support for web browsers.
 -   The user presents the U2F device.
 -   The website can simplify the password (for example, it can be simplified to a 4-digit PIN).